 Galkadawala is located a short drive away from Habarana, in the middle of Sri Lanka’s cultural triangle.

 Indulge in Sri Lanka’s culinary goodness.

-Hoppers, a signature Sri Lankan breakfast dish, made its appearance in many forms – honey hoppers, egg hoppers, string hoppers served with coconut sambol, potato curry and dhal curry, string hoppers buryani, and plain hoppers served with a slow-cooked cucumber curry.
-And yet I could never have enough of them.
-Kothu (a Tamil-Sri Lankan dish made with breads, veggies and eggs), Pol Rotti, Yeast Rotti, Egg Rotti, curries and rice, I loved it all.
-And if you find no other reasons compelling enough to visit Sri Lanka, let food be it.
+Hoppers appeared on my plate again and again, in many forms – string hoppers served with coconut sambol, potato curry and dhal curry, string hoppers buryani, and plain hoppers served with a slow-cooked cucumber curry – and yet I could never have enough of them.
+Kothu (a Tamil-Sri Lankan dish made with leftover breads and veggies; ask them to hold the eggs), Pol Rotti, Yeast Rotti, curries and rice, I loved it all.

 Live on a tea plantation at Madulkelle Tea Estate.